ulab-uiuc/research-arcade/README.md

 #### 2. Configure Environment Variables

-To run the code, you’ll need to set up environment variables such as your **Semantic Scholar API key** and database configurations.
+To run the code, you’ll need to set up environment variables such as your **Semantic Scholar API key** and **Database Configurations**.

 Copy the template file into the project root directory:
 ```bash